 First, create a Google Form with just a handful of multiple choice questions focused on a particular learning objective.
-Aim for between six to eight questions.

 You want it to be focused on just one objective, or even part of one objective.
 You need to know exactly what skill or knowledge your students know, or don’t know.
-So they questions need to be focused.

 Not sure how to make a Google Form?
 Check out this awesome tutorial from Surfing to Success!

-Take a look at your students’ scores by clicking the ‘responses’ tab.
+Once done, quickly take a look at your students’ scores by clicking the ‘responses’ tab.